wp-plugins/wpsso/readme.txt

 == Upgrade Notice ==

+= 2.5.3 =

+Adds a new 'Image Dimensions' option on the Pinterest publisher settings tab.

 = 2.5.2 =

 Added a new 'Setup Guide' settings page and 'Welcome' dashboard page (displayed only once, when options are updated or the plugin is activated).